Gold (2017 film): Plot

 The group reaches a peaceful tribal village where they find Manuel Requena, a survivor of the first expedition who settled down and started a family with a native woman.
 Despite their help, events go awry when Jeromillo turns out to be a traitor who had allowed Medrano to follow them, causing the village to be massacred and burned by the pursuers.
-In retaliation, the expedition organizes an ambush and defeats Medrano's forces, executing the captain and integrating the survivors into their own, dwindling numbers.
+The expedition organizes an ambush and defeats Medrano's forces, executing the captain in retaliation and integrating the survivors into their own, dwindling numbers.
 Afterwards, they continue until Río Grande, which separates them from the region where Tezutlan is supposedly located.

 A savage local tribe attacks them next, exerting psychological warfare with poisoned darts and war chants, but the Spaniards counter it with a vihuela song by Dávila's idea and turn the tables on them.
-The group then attacks the tribe's village, coming victorious in a bloody battle despite being ambushed and outnumbered.
-However, upon finding cannibalized remnants of Spanish soldiers in the shacks, soldiers led by Gorriamendi and Catholic priest Father Vargas intend to retaliate by executing the village's women and children, causing a scuffle against Dávila in which Mediamano is murdered.
-As a consequence, rebelling against Charles V's orders, Gorriamendi and his followers try to kill the rest of the conquistadores.
+The group then attacks the tribe's village, coming victorious despite being ambushed and outnumbered.
+However, upon finding cannibalized remnants of Spanish soldiers in the shacks, soldiers led by Gorriamendi and Catholic priest Father Vargas intend to retaliate by executing the village's women and children, causing a scuffle against Dávila in which Mediamano is killed.
+As a consequence, rebelling against Charles V's orders, Gorriamendi and his followers try to kill the rest of the conquistadors.
 Ana dies in the fight, but her sacrifice allows the loyalists to defeat and execute Gorriamendi.

-With the expedition now reduced to four men led by Sergeant Bastaurrés, their route takes them through a battlefield between two tribes hostile to each other.
-Dávila and soldier Barbate manage to make it out alive, eventually reaching the city of Tezutlan on the Pacific Ocean shore, only to discover the legendary gold city is just a pauper coast village with gold-colored glazed clay roofings.
+With the expedition now reduced to four men led by Sergeant Bastaurrés, their route takes them through a battlefield between two warring tribes.
+Dávila and soldier Barbate manage to make it out alive, eventually reaching the city of Tezutlan on the Pacific Ocean coast, only to discover the legendary gold city is just a pauper village with gold-colored glazed clay roofings.
 Realizing all was for nothing, and despite knowing they will be probably executed for all the trouble when they return, Dávila takes possession of the territory for the Spanish crown.